k2s09/old-website/content/post/about-myself.md

   - Kavin Sood
 ---

-_Simply described as a Tech Enthusiast._

-I’m a senior (17M) in High School in India in the STEM Field.
-I enjoy creating things that live on the internet.
+Are you ready to dive into the world of tech?
+Meet Kavin, a senior (17M) in High School from India, who lives and breathes all things STEM.
+As a self-proclaimed Tech Enthusiast and the mastermind behind this blog, Kavin is passionate about creating things that live on the internet.

-My interests lie at the intersection of Math, Science, Computer Science and Information Technology.
-I’m attracted to STEM because of my organized, analytical and goal-oriented nature.
-In addition to my academic achievements, I am proud to actively contribute to the Tech Cohort of our time.

-Fast forward to today, and I've founded and directed a Nationwide Tech Symposium, Presided over my School's Tech Club, and become the Information Technology Captain of my School.

-My main focus these days is working towards getting into a good college, pursuing my passion in the field of Tech, and becoming a better individual.

-By the way, I love playing basketball, football, swimming, listening to Spanish music.

-I write because it's a passion and being able to create content is a nice and very useful skill!
-'''
-*Why do I call myself the 'Chadmin'?*
-I am humoring myself.
-Chadmin is the conjunctive formed by 'Gigachad' and 'Admin'.
-Please further connect the dots.
+With a keen interest in the intersection of Math, Science, Computer Science, and Information Technology, Kavin's analytical and goal-oriented nature make him a force to be reckoned with.
+When he's not presiding over his school's Tech Club or organizing a nationwide Tech Symposium, you can find him working out, playing basketball or running to stay sharp and clear his mind.

+In addition to his love for all things tech, Kavin is also a big fan of music, with a particular soft spot for UK Drill, Spanish Music, Dream-phonk, and especially Dua Lipa.
+He's also a cat person.

-I call myself the 'chadmin' of this blog because I am the one who manages this blog.
-I am the one who writes the blog posts, manages the comments, and does all the other stuff.
+Kavin's ultimate goal is to pursue his passion for technology and become a better individual.
+He believes in using his platform to actively contribute to the tech community and inspire others to do the same.
+That's why he's built and managed his own website using Hugo and Netlify.
+As the 'Chadmin' of this blog, he's the one who manages the comments, writes the blog posts, and does all the other stuff to keep things running smoothly.

-I also manage my own website, which is the home of this blog.
-I built it using [Hugo](https://gohugo.io/) and [Netlify](https://www.netlify.com/).
-It's a static site, which means that it's fast and secure.
-It's also easy to make changes to.

-If you have any questions about this blog, you can [contact me](mailto:kavin@kavinsood.com).

-I hope you enjoy this blog.
-Thanks for stopping by!
-'''
+Want to learn more about Kavin and his tech journey?
+Reach out to him at [kavin@kavinsood.com](mailto:kavin@kavinsood.com).
+Thanks for stopping by, and enjoy your stay!